Azure/batch-shipyard/docs/97-faq.md

-* Batch Shipyard with a provisioned SSH user is no longer necessary to perform actions such as terminating tasks where tasks are still running or deleting jobs with running tasks.
+* Batch Shipyard with a provisioned SSH user is no longer necessary to perform actions such as terminating tasks where tasks are still running or deleting jobs with running tasks in cases where normal Batch task termination fails to properly end the Docker container processes.
-* Multi-instance task execution is cleaner.
+* Multi-instance task execution (e.g., MPI job) is cleaner.
 You can execute multiple multi-instance tasks per job.
-* Potentially faster provisioning times, particularly pools with GPU devices.
+If your workload is predominantly multi-instance, then it is recommended to use `native` mode.

 Disadvantages of `native` mode are:

 * Singularity containers are not supported.
-* `input_data` of any kind at the task-level is not possible.
+* `input_data` of any kind at the task-level is not possible; you must either use `resource_files` or build your own solution.
-* `output_data` to `azure_storage` Azure Files (i.e., file shares) is not
+* `output_data` options are limited and egress to `azure_storage` Azure Files (i.e., file shares) is not possible.
-possible.
 * Peer-to-peer distribution of Docker and Singularity images is not possible.
+* Other experimental features may not be supported.

 #### Does Batch Shipyard support Linux custom images?
 * Yes, please see [the guide](63-batch-shipyard-custom-images.md).